byexamples/byexample/docs/languages/cpp.md

 ```

 The last expression without ending with a ``;`` is interpreted by
-``cling`` as the expression to not only eval but also to print its value.
+``cling`` as the expression to not only evaluate but also to print its value.

 ### stdlib